ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 ## Known issues

-It is possible to add support for arbitrary styles, classes and other attributes to existing CKEditor 5 features (such as paragraphs, headings, list items, etc.).
+It is possible to add support for arbitrary styles, classes, and other attributes to existing CKEditor 5 features (such as paragraphs, headings, list items, etc.).
 Most of the existing CKEditor 5 features can already be extended this way, however, some cannot yet.
 This includes e.g.: the `<ul>` and `<ol>` elements of the list feature (see: [#9917](https://github.com/ckeditor/ckeditor5/issues/9917)).

 <info-box info>
 	While the GHS feature is stable, some problems with complex documents may occur if it is used together with {@link features/real-time-collaboration real-time collaboration}.
 </info-box>

-We are open for feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).
+We are open to feedback, so if you find any issue, feel free to report it in the [main CKEditor 5 repository](https://github.com/ckeditor/ckeditor5/issues/).
 You can also track other [GHS-related issues](https://github.com/ckeditor/ckeditor5/issues/9856) on GitHub <!-- To be removed at some point, as the main issue is closed already -->.

+## Related features

+CKEditor 5 has other features related to HTML editing that you may want to check:

+* {@link features/source-editing Source editing} &ndash; Provides the ability for viewing and editing the source of the document.
+When paired, these two plugins let the user gain powerful control over content editing.
+* {@link features/html-embed HTML embed} &ndash; Allows embedding an arbitrary HTML snippet in the editor.
+It is a more constrained and controllable approach to arbitrary HTML than GHS.